kylejs/kylejs.github.io/_posts/2009-10-08-installing_unity.md

 * Navigate down to **3D Object** and select **Cube**.
 * Use the **Inspector** pane on the right side of the Unity Window to manipulate the properties of the 3D Cube.

-For more information on Unity, the Unity Engine, or the Unity Hub, please visit [Unity.com](https://unity.com).
+For more information on Unity, Unity Engine, or Unity Hub, please visit [Unity.com](https://unity.com).